-The Company's workforce engagement framework is intended to ensure the views and concerns of the workforce are taken into account by the Board and other committees, particularly when they are making decisions that could affect the workforce.
+The Company's workforce engagement framework is intended to ensure we measure the Company's performance against a broad range of culture metrics, and the views and concerns of the workforce are taken into account by the Board and other committees, particularly when they are making decisions that could affect the workforce.

 The framework allows management, the workforce engagement Ambassador and the Board to gain greater context on the employee experience, inform decision-making and ensure there is clear communication to employees on issues most important to them.
 The Board is committed to ensuring that the views and concerns of our employees are considered by the Board and its committees, particularly when they are making decisions that could affect our employees.